junyu-w/genson-rs/README.md

 `genson-rs` is a Rust rewrite of the [GenSON](https://github.com/wolverdude/genson/) Python library , which can be used to generate [JSON schema](https://json-schema.org/) (Draft-04 and after) from one or multiple JSON objects.

 While not having full feature parity yet, `genson-rs` focuses on **speed** ⚡️.
-It offers *MUCH* better performance (**25x ~ 75x faster**) compared to the Python `GenSON` library, and is generally much faster than other open source schema inference tools as well.
-Its high performance also makes it a viable choice for online schema inference for large JSON dataset at scale.
+It offers MUCH better performance (**25x ~ 75x faster**) compared to the Python `GenSON` library, and is generally a lot faster than other open source schema inference tools as well.
+Its high performance makes it a viable choice for online schema inference for large JSON dataset at scale.
 Check out the [benchmark](#benchmark) section for performance benchmark comparisons.

 ## Install
 ```